Swaledale rams top at £62,000

 High Birkwith Young General 1

 The sale leader was High Birkwith General 1, a shearling by home-bred Young General out of a £55,000 Oakbank Endeavour daughter, from Paul and Sue Hallam and family, High Birkwith.
-It sold to Robert Wear, Howe Green, Messrs Lawson, Howith and Tom and Phillip Hutton, Setmabanning, while the Hallams retaining a half share.
+It sold to Robert Wear, Howe Green; Messrs Lawson, Howith; and Tom and Phillip Hutton, Setmabanning, with the Hallams retaining a half share.

 Penyghent King Pin

-Robert Wear and sons, Adam and Thomas, sold Howe Green Tully 2 by £18,000 John Tully for £20,000 to Neil Richardson, Big Fernyford.
+Robert Wear and his sons Adam and Thomas sold Howe Green Tully 2 by £18,000 John Tully for £20,000 to Neil Richardson, Big Fernyford.

 Howe Green Tully 2

-The pen leader from Richard and Gail Harker, Grayrigg Hall, was son of a home-bred ram which was knocked down for £18,000 to Tom Robinson, Catlow.
-Their second shearling by a £20,000 Bull and Cave, made £13,000 to Dan Bower, Woodlands, and David Harker, Overthwaite.
+The pen leader from Richard and Gail Harker, Grayrigg Hall, was a son of a home-bred ram which was knocked down for £18,000 to Tom Robinson, Catlow.
+Their second shearling, by a £20,000 Bull and Cave, made £13,000 to Dan Bower, Woodlands, and David Harker, Overthwaite.

 £18,000 Grayrigg Hall ram